PowerShellCrack/PSAIBDeploymentToolkit/README.md

             - application-onedrive-latest
             - application-teams-latest

+- Develop a method to document definition version (after each build).
-- Version control.
-Currently the version is built automatically.
+- Version cleanup

 ## Prereqs

-- Azure Image Builder registered
+- Azure Image Builder registered in tenant (Azure GCCH specifically)
 - Azure Managed Identity
-- Blob Container with Anonymous & public access
+- Blob Container with Anonymous & public access or SAS token

-## recommended
+## contributing

 If you are contributing or using the code.
 Please create a copy of the _Settings.json_ file in control folder and name it something like _Settings-\<user\>\.json_. (keep the **Settings-** in the filename); this file will be ignored during pull request.
 > You don't want your secrets to be public.